 Dry mouth may seem harmless at first—but it’s sneaky.
 Without saliva, harmful bacteria thrive, and acids aren’t buffered the way they should be.
 This leads to:

-I’ve seen patients with nearly perfect dental records suddenly develop a mouth full of cavities—just because of medication-induced dry mouth.
+As a dentist in West Los Angeles, CA, I’ve seen patients with nearly perfect dental records suddenly develop a mouth full of cavities—just because of medication-induced dry mouth.
 It’s real, and it’s worth addressing.

 Here’s what I tell my patients: